hypermania/Cosmic-Fields-Lite/README.md

 **Note: If you have a CUDA compatible NVIDIA GPU, using CUDA is highly recommended.
 In our case, it produced more than 10 times speedup.**

 ## Documentation
-If you have doxygen, you can build the documentation by running `doxygen doxygen.config`.
+	LaTeX version of documentation is in `documentation.pdf`.
+If you have doxygen, you can also build an html version by running `doxygen doxygen.config`.

 ## Convenience utilities for visualizing output
 Two Mathematica notebooks `spectra.nb`, `snapshots.nb` and a python script `plot_util.py` are included for visualizing outputs from the program.
 By default, running the entire notebook / python script will read sample data from `output/Growth_and_FS` and produce spectra and snapshots.
 If you generate new outputs from the program, you just need to change `dir` or `project_dir` variables to the new output directory.